brotherkaif/dev-notes/aws/aws-certified-devops-engineer–professional-DOP-C02.md

 #### Benefits

-* Highly available, scalable and fault tolerant
+- Highly available, scalable and fault tolerant
-* No size limit
+- No size limit
-* Integrates with other AWS services (CodeBuild, CodePipeline, CodeDeploy, Lambda, SNS)
+- Integrates with other AWS services (CodeBuild, CodePipeline, CodeDeploy, Lambda, SNS)
-* Works with existing Git-based tools
+- Works with existing Git-based tools

 #### Exam Tips

-* CodeCommit has many benefits but _is not the only repository_ you can use in an AWS deployment pipeline.
+- CodeCommit has many benefits but _is not the only repository_ you can use in an AWS deployment pipeline.
-* When in CodeCommit (or CodeBuild and CodeDeploy) in the AWS Management Console, _study the dropdowns_.
+- When in CodeCommit (or CodeBuild and CodeDeploy) in the AWS Management Console, _study the dropdowns_.
-* Other repositories that can be used in AWS deployments include _S3_, _GitHub_, _Bitbucket_ and _GitHub Enterprise_.
+- Other repositories that can be used in AWS deployments include _S3_, _GitHub_, _Bitbucket_ and _GitHub Enterprise_.

+### CodeCommit Repository Actions

+#### AWS CLI Command Review

+The following AWS CLI commands can be used to interact with CodeCommit repositories

+- List Repositories: `aws codecommit list-repositories`
+- Create Repository: `aws codecommit create-repository --repository-name SomeRepoName`
+- Get (View) Repository: `aws codecommit get-repository --repository-name SomeRepoName`
+- Delete Repository: `aws codecommit delete-repository --repository-name SomeRepoName`

+#### Exam Tips

+- If asked to select the proper command, note that the majority of these commands are very literal.

+### CodeCommit Cloning, Commit, Pushes and Pulls

+#### Exam Tips

+- Commit: Understand that commit is committing changes to your local repository. _To get these changes to the main repository, you need to do a push._
+- Order of Operations:
+    - _Make_ changes to local files.
+    - _Commit_ changes to your local repo.
+    - _Push_ changes to a remote repo.